porcoesphino/knowledge/sciences/natural/chemistry/khan/unit_1-atomic_structure_and_properties.md

 --- --- ---
 <!--note::3-->
 The ***<!--c1::-->[relative atomic mass](https://en.wikipedia.org/wiki/Relative_atomic_mass)
-($A_r$)***, previously the atomic weight, of a given element is the weighted arithmetic mean of the masses of the individual atoms (including all its isotopes) that are present in the sample.
+(A<sub>r</sub>)***, previously the atomic weight, of a given element is the weighted arithmetic mean of the masses of the individual atoms (including all its isotopes) that are present in the sample.
 --- ---
 --- --- ---
 <!--note::4-->